KidsCan: Origin and funding

-Julia Chapman
+Julie Chapman

-Born in about 1972 into a middle class family, Chapman was inspired to found KidsCan after learning of children staying away from school because they didn't have raincoats.
-Initially when she heard of the problem she thought there might be a few hundred children impacted nationally, but in a rough survey of 80 low decile schools she found that there were thousands of children impacted.
+Born in about 1972 into a middle-class family, Chapman was inspired to found KidsCan after learning of children staying away from school because they didn't have raincoats.
+Initially, when she heard of the problem she thought there might be a few hundred children impacted nationally, but in a rough survey of 80 low-decile schools she found that there were thousands of children impacted.
+In recognition of her work and for services to children and the community, Chapman was made a Dame Companion of the New Zealand Order of Merit in the 2025 New Year Honours (New Zealand).

 Initial organisation

-KidsCan was founded by Julia Chapman in 2005 with a NZ$40,000 grant from Guardian Trust.
+KidsCan was founded by Julie Chapman in 2005 with a NZ$40,000 grant from Guardian Trust.
 She initially worked out of her garage.

 In 2018 it provided support to over 171,000 kids in nearly 709 New Zealand low-decile schools nationwide.
 KidsCan is funded mainly by campaign income (donations), which make up around 30% of their revenue.
-18% comes from business sponsorship while a further 6% comes from government support (mainly via the Ministry of Social Development, philanthropic trusts and gaming revenue.
+18% comes from business sponsorship while a further 6% comes from government support (mainly via the Ministry of Social Development, philanthropic trusts, and gaming revenue.
 Around 43% of revenue is made up of in kind gifts and donated goods.

 Aid programmes

-The Charity runs a number of aid programmes: In Our Own Backyard, Food for Kids, Shoes for Kids, Raincoats for Kids, Warm Kids Cool Kids and Health for Kids).
-In 2012 they provided food, socks, shoes and raincoats to over 46,000 disadvantaged children.
+The Charity runs a number of aid programmes: In Our Own Backyard, Food for Kids, Shoes for Kids, Raincoats for Kids, Warm Kids Cool Kids, and Health for Kids).
+In 2012 they provided food, socks, shoes, and raincoats to over 46,000 disadvantaged children.
 By 2018 this number had grown to 171,000 children in 709 schools across the country – mostly 1-4 decile schools.